If you’re planning on buying a Listed Building there are a few special factors you’ll need to consider before making the commitment.

 Buying a listed property can be a fantastic investment that gets you your unique home.
 It can feel like a dream when you and the removals team arrive at a beautiful, historic building that you now know is yours.
 There are a range of other benefits for buying a Listed Building, including:

-There are several conditions involved with owning a listed property that could prove to be too much responsibility.
-It’s important to research these before committing to the transaction as owning a listed property can be expensive and trying to get consent for the repair work can be tedious and time consuming.
+On the other hand, there are several conditions involved with owning a listed property that could prove to be too much responsibility to make purchasing it an attractive option.
+It’s important to research these before committing to the transaction, as owning a listed property can be expensive and trying to get consent for the repair work can be tedious and time consuming.
 Some of the issues to consider are:

 Remember, you can arrange for a specialist Listed House Property Survey to highlight any particular issues your Listed House may face in a comprehensive report.
 You can also take a look at our downloadable House Viewing Checklist for tips on what to look for when viewing the Listed Home.

 If you're buying a Listed Building, getting a professional RICS property survey is vital.
 You should seek the specialist Listed Building Survey offered by a range of chartered surveyors as it’s specifically used to evaluate the unique designs and architecture of historical buildings.